 - Assist the board of IASB in developments of future International Financial Reporting Standard (IFRS) and the review of its existing IFRSs;

-- Assist the board of directors in promoting the concept harmonisations of regulations, Accounting Standard, procedures and methods relating to the presentation of financial statements by reducing the number of alternative accounting treatments permitted by IFRS;
+- Help the board of directors in promoting the concept harmonisations of regulations, Accounting Standard, procedures and methods relating to the presentation of financial statements by reducing the number of alternative accounting treatments permitted by IFRS;

-- Assist the users (investors, creditors, suppliers, employees, etc) of the financial statements in interpreting the information contained in the financial statements prepared in compliance with IFRSs as well as provide those who interested in the work of IASB about its approach to the formulations of IFRSs.
+- Aid the users (investors, creditors, suppliers, employees, etc) of the financial statements in interpreting the information contained in the financial statements prepared in compliance with IFRSs as well as provide those who interested in the work of IASB about its approach to the formulations of IFRSs.

 Development and Creation of Global Accounting Standards